 #Go Pro with Charmor™ Pro

-Perstorp offers Charmor™ Pro, a Pro-Environment Polyol ready to be dropped into existing formulations.
+Perstorp offers Charmor™ Pro, a bio-attributed carbon donor for intumescent coatings ready to be dropped into existing formulations.
 Based on mass balance concept, Charmor™ Pro is a partly renewable Charmor™ product designed to reduce the carbon footprint and supports sustainable sourcing of renewable raw material.
-Charmor™ Pro is third party certified according to the ISCC system based on 40% and 100% renewable resources.
+Charmor™ Pro is third party certified according to the ISCC system based on 40% renewable resources.